Dean Wilson (motorcyclist)

 Dean Wilson (born 28 December 1991) is a British professional motocross and Supercross racer.
 Wilson won the 2011 AMA Motocross Championship in the 250 class.

 Due to his family's relocation at a young age, Wilson has spent the majority of his career competing in the United States, turning professional there in 2010.

 In the early years of his professional career, Wilson achieved significant success in both motocross and supercross.
 Whilst riding for the Monster Energy Pro Circuit Kawasaki team, Wilson took eight professional supercross wins and finished runner-up twice in the regional 250 supercross classes.

 Wilson has competed at the Motocross des Nations on seven occasions.
 Due to having a Canadian passport, his first appearance saw him represent Canada, whilst on all subsequent occasions he has represented Great Britain.
 He formed part of the British team that finished third at the 2017 Motocross des Nations, breaking a twenty-year podium drought for the team.

-Outside of America, Wilson won the 2023 Australian Supercross Championship in the SX1 class and has competed in the FIM Supercross World Championship, finishing third overall in the 2023 season.
+Outside of America, Wilson won the 2023 and 2025 Australian Supercross Championship in the SX1 class.
+He has competed in the FIM Supercross World Championship, finishing third overall in the 2023 season.